Josue-JP/Arch-Install/scripts/README.md

     ```bash
     nmcli --ask device wifi connect "YourSSID"
     ```
     For details, see the [Arch Wiki: NetworkManager](https://wiki.archlinux.org/title/NetworkManager).
+Alternatively you can use the `nmtui` tool as well.

 11. **Navigate to Root Directory**
     Move to the root directory: